Course title and scope

 Course title

 A course must always have both a Swedish and an English title.
 Information about the number of credits must be stated in connection with the course title in both Swedish and English.
 Other information such as education cycle and form of study are stated under other headings elsewhere in the syllabus.
 The course title should reflect what the course is about and should be formulated so that it reflects the key parts/core of the course without being too detailed.
 It should be possible to revise minor details in the course’s content without having to create a new course as it is not possible to make subsequent changes to the course title.
+If the title needs to be changed, a new course syllabus must be confirmed.
 However, misspellings, misplaced modifiers and incorrect translations can be corrected.

 It should be possible to understand the course title without knowing what subject area or department the course belongs to.
-The course title should also provide future employers with clear information about what they may expect in terms of the students’ knowledge and skills.
+Also bear in mind that the title should be intelligible to students’ future employers.

 Scope of the course